gregl83/redis-commands/README.md

 ### Priority Lists

 Custom Redis data type that is comprised of a set of lists representing priority levels (Critical, High, Medium, and Low).
+Each priority level is a native Redis List with all the standard [List Commands](http://redis.io/commands#list).

 #### PRPOPLPUSH source destination